Keen to use reusable nappies overnight but not sure where to start? You’ve come to the right place.

 Can I use my daytime nappies overnight?

 Absolutely!
-For a lot of babies, day nappies will work perfectly fine for use overnight, they may just need some extra absorbency.
+For a lot of babies, 'day' nappies will work perfectly fine for use overnight, they may just need some extra absorbency.
 Fibres like bamboo and hemp are great for adding to your existing nappy set-up to add more absorbency.
-Some of our day nappies, such as the Mimi & Co.
-Originals nappy and Bare Love Bombproof nappy will work really well overnight for some babes as they already have a hemp insert included in the set up.
+Some of our day nappies will work perfectly fine for some babies overnight, especially those with two absorbent bamboo terry inserts.

 For all babies, what works and what doesn’t will be trial and error.
 You may get leaks some nights, and not on other nights – don’t be discouraged!
 This happens to everyone, and doesn’t necessarily mean that your set-up isn’t working.
 It could come down to the fit, or sometimes your little one might feed more overnight and the nappy just doesn’t hold up.